wp-plugins/image-collections/readme.txt

 ### Features

-* Each collection has a name and description
+* Each collection has a name.
 * Each collection stores images in its own folder.
 * Each collection has its own set of options.
 * Each collection has its own image dimensions.